HwWobbe/WipHww/README.md

 * * * re-view workFlows starting from various entry points

 !! sponsorships
-* set a budget for an expansion of this activity
+* calculate the budget for an expansion of this activity

 ## maitenance
 * refine GIST / Repository interfaces